menu

 Also of interest is that Miami has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 14.19% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Miami telecommute to their jobs.
+Overall, about 14.19% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Miami is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+One of the nice things about Miami is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 One of the benefits of being a big city like Miami is having a public transportation system, but in Miami the transit system is the mode of choice for lots of people getting to and from work every day.
 You will find many people using the bus for their daily commute, even though other transportation options exist.
 If you ask these commuters, many will tell you that not having to drive in the snarl of big city traffic is one of main reasons for leaving the car at home, or even not owning a car at all.
 With so many people taking the bus Miami benefits from a reduction in air pollution and traffic.

-The education level of Miami citizens is very high relative to the national average among all cities (21.84%): 35.60% of adults in Miami have a bachelor's degree or even advanced degree.
+The population of Miami is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 35.60% of adults in Miami have a bachelor's degree or even advanced degree.

 The per capita income in Miami in 2022 was $42,528, which is upper middle income relative to Florida and the nation.
 This equates to an annual income of $170,112 for a family of four.
 However, Miami contains both very wealthy and poor people as well.